CodinGame/Contribute-Help/pages/community/hof.md

-Every month, we'll acknowledge the best contributors of the community.
+Every month, we could acknowledge the best contributors of the community.

-**WIP**
+**Work In Progress**